khalyomede/piper-php/README.md

 ### 6. Create an `example` folder with a `getting-started.php` file inside
 _coming soon_
 ## Example step-by-step of how to build a Piper Comunity class
-At any moment, you can see the final class that we are going to build together by browsing on this repository : `src/piper-add.php`.

 First, let us create a folder whenever you need.
 Let us name it "piper-add" :
 ```bash
 mkdir piper-add